Need Tech Help?

 The Three Oaks Center will connect those who are homeless or at risk of homelessness to resources in the tri county that can help them with benefits, mental health, substance abuse, housing, and more.

-They will also be completing referrals for service on site and collecting paperwork to enroll in our programs and/or offer shelter if available.
+They will also be completing referrals for service on site and collecting paperwork to enroll in their programs and/or offer shelter if available.

 Register to reserve your spot and receive a reminder email.
 Walk-ins welcome as space allows.